cdapio/tigon/tigon-docs/developer-guide/source/apis/index.rst

 Now that you're familiar with the APIs for Tigon, take a look at:

-- `Tools <../tools.html>`__, which describes the command-line interface for running a Tigon Application.
+- :doc:`/tools`, which describes the command-line interface for running a Tigon Application.

 .. downloads: